Inertia Wave vs. Battle Ropes

 Some call them a battle rope alternative but according to Inertia Wave, they are completely different, and I agree much better than battle ropes.

 The product comes with a pair of carabiners and 18 inch anchor straps that you can attach anywhere.

-The colors are neon red, neon yellow, royal blue, fluorescent purple, military green, and grey.
+The colors are neon red, neon yellow, royal blue, fluorescent purple, military green, orange, and grey.

 Whatever amount of energy you put into it; it will throw right back out at you.

 So not only do you exert energy by moving the tubes, but your body has to resist the energy the tubes shoot back at you.

 That’s what forces you to use your entire body and engage all your muscles.

 It utilizes all Energy Systems, and it is gentle on the internal structures like tendons and ligaments.